Acute Dental Trauma

 - Avoid using your damaged tooth.
 Chewing food on your damaged tooth may put too much pressure and worsen your injury.
 Eat soft foods or drink liquids while your mouth heals.

 - Keep your wounds clean.
 Gargle with a salt water solution.
 Mix 1 teaspoon of salt and 1 cup of warm water.
 You can also clean your wounds with hydrogen peroxide swabs.
-Ask your caregiver for more information on how to clean your wounds.
+Ask your healthcare provider for more information on how to clean your wounds.

 - Wear protective gear when playing sports.
 Always use a helmet and mouth guard that meet safety standards.